 So, when you’re calculating the cost of credit, you should think about your long-term business goals and make sure you’re spending the right amount, on the right things, at the right time.

-That’s why you need a business plan that outlines your long-term strategy and financial goals; with a carefully-considered plan, you can feel confident that you’ve explored all the probable opportunities and you’re pursuing the right one.
+That’s why you need a business plan that outlines your long-term strategy and financial goals; with a carefully-considered plan, you can feel confident that you’ve explored all the probable opportunities.

 Time to crunch the numbers